Sonoma Coast AVA

 One of the most reputable boutique wineries in California

 After the infamous dot-com crash of 2000, many in the high tech world were left scrambling.
-Amidst the bust, however, came a very unexpected success story that is the basis for this month’s Platinum Wine Club selection, Sojourn Cellars.
+Amidst the bust, however, came a very unexpected success story that is the basis for this month’s Platinum Wine of the month Club selection, Sojourn Cellars.

 Ex-computer software salesman Craig Haserot decided to move to Sonoma County after the crash, hoping to pursue a new career path while escaping the cold weather of San Francisco.
 Haserot began playing tennis at the local Maxwell Farms Regional Park and struck up a friendship with doubles partner, Erich Bradley, who was then the winemaker at Arrowood Winery and Audelssa Estate Winery (both in Sonoma).
 Bradley specialized in producing Cabernet Sauvignon from select local vineyards.